-The descriptive survey design was adopted for the study and the population of the study comprises of 828 principals and vice principals in public Senior Secondary schools in Rivers State.Out of these figures, 276 were principals while 552 were vice principals which included administration and academic.
-The sample size comprises of 395 respondents, 163 principals and 232 vice principals respectively.
-The researcher adopted an instrument titled "Perceived Influence of classroom facilities management on students academic Achievement Questionnaire (PICRFMOSAAQ)".
-The instrument are divided into two sections, Section A deals with information of the respondents personal data while section B has to do with the opinion of the respondent on the content variable.
-The 4points-rating scale of Very High Extent (VHE) = 4, High Extent (HE) = 3, Low Extent (LE) = 2 and Very Low Extent (VLE) = 1 was adopted for the study.
-The face and content validity of the instrument was determined by three experts in the department of the educational management and measurement and evaluation.
-The reliability co-efficient was established using index of 0.76.
-Copies of the questionnaire were administered by the researcher and two research assistants.
-The research questions were answered using mean and standard deviation statistics while z-test statistics was used to test the hypothesis.
-A figure of 2.50 and above indicated that the respondents to high extent agreed with the questionnaire item and a mean figure of 2.49 and below indicated that the respondents to high extent disagreed with the questionnaire item.
-Also, the hypothesis with a mean figure of 1.96 is accepted while the hypothesis with a mean of figure above 1.96 is rejected.
+The study adopted a descriptive survey design with a population of 828 respondents, out of these figures, 276 are principals of senior secondary schools in Rivers State, while 552 comprises of vice principal's administration and vice principal's academics in senior secondary schools in Rivers State.
+The sample size of the study was 395 respondents, 163 principals and 232 vice principals academic and administration respectively.
+The researcher adopted an instrument titled "Perceived Influence of School Plant Management OnStudents Academic Achievement in Public Senior Secondary School (PISPMOSAAPSSQ) Questionnaire".
+The instrument was divided into two sections, section A seek to elicit information of the respondents' personal data while section B sought the opinion of the respondents using the four points rating scale of very high extent (VHE), High external (HE) Low Extent (LE) and Very Low Extent (VLE).
+The face and content validity of the instruments was determined by three experts, two in Department of Educational Management and one in the Department of Measurement and Evaluation, Faculty of Education, Rivers State University.
+The Cronbach alpha statistical tool was used to determined the reliability of the instrument at 0.76 reliability index.
+395 copies of the questionnaire were administered to the respondents and 335 were retrieved respecting 80% retrieval.
+Mean and standard deviation statistics were used to answer the research questions while z-test statistics was used to test the hypothesis at 0.05 level of significance.
+The mean figure of 2.50 and above indicated that the respondents to high extent agreed with a questionnaire items and the mean figure of 2.49 below indicated that the respondents to a high extent disagreed with the questionnaire items.
+Also, the hypothesis with a critical value of 1.96 and below was accepted while the hypothesis with a critical value of 1.96 was rejected.